My Chef’s Apron

 Can I make this juice in advance?

-Yes!
-You can make it the night before, but it’s best to consume it within 48 hours for the freshest taste and maximum health benefits.
+Yes.
+Make it the night before if needed, but consume within 48 hours for the freshest taste and maximum nutritional benefits.

 Can I make this healthy pineapple celery drink without a juicer?

 Yes, if you don't have a slow juicer, use a high-speed blender and a nut milk bag or strainer to strain any pulp from the juice.
-You can see step-by-step pictures of making my Carrot Orange Ginger Juice.
+You can see step-by-step pictures of how to make my Carrot Orange Ginger Juice — the process is identical.

 More Cleansing Juices Or Smoothies To Try Next